Hammerskins: History

 The Hammerskins emerged in the late 1980s from the Dallas based Confederate Hammerskins.
 Their name is based on a scene in the 1982 film Pink Floyd – The Wall.

 The first international chapters of the group were formed in Northern Ireland and Switzerland in 1990, and Australian and Canadian chapters followed in 1993.
 During the following year, the regional groups amalgamated, rebranding as Hammerskin Nation, but in 1999 reverted to the regional system under an international umbrella.

 Power struggles had split the group into several factions by 2008.
 The website and online forums went offline in 2001 with little explanation, and not long afterwards, the white supremacist Tom Metzger announced the termination of the group known as Hammerskin Nation.
 However, another "official" Hammerskin Nation website was launched in 2002, which was still active as of October 2018 but without online forums, but was inactive by April 2020.

 Description

-The flag used by the fictitious neo-Nazi group in Pink Floyd - The Wall.
-The design was taken from this logo.
+The flag used by a fictitious neo-Nazi group in the 1982 film Pink Floyd – The Wall; the Hammerskins design was taken from this logo.